How To Replace Subfloor In Bathroom

 Remove Subfloor & Joists

-Replacing the subfloor in your bathroom is a big job, but it’s one that you can do yourself with some basic carpentry skills.
+Replace Subfloor In Bathroom is a big job, but it’s one that you can do yourself with some basic carpentry skills.
 The first step is to remove the old subfloor and joists.
 Use a saw to cut through the nails that hold the subfloor and joists in place, then use a crowbar to pry them up.
 Cut the new boards to size and nail them in place.
 Be sure to use plenty of nails or screws to secure them tightly in place.
-How To Replace Subfloor In Bathroom.

 12. Remove Flooring